SamFleming/Symfony2-SimpleDeployScripts/README.md

 ## Background

+**Disclaimer**: _I'm still learning both Symfony2 and how best to deploy, so please let me know if you find a mistake or a missing step or two_ :-)

 Getting started with Symfony2 can be a daunting task for those of us new to it and one of the areas that I found the most confusing, was how to properly deploy a project to various servers.